 The hymnist and poet, William Cowper, was born in the Rectory here, less than two hundred years before Graham Greene was born at St. John's, Chesham Road, a boarding house of Berkhamsted School.
 The room where he was born in 1904 can been seen from the Bakehouse.

 James Barrie often stayed here and the Llewellyn Davies children who lived in Egerton House were the inspiration for Peter Pan.
 A few doors down the High Street Clementine Hozier lived and attended the Girls' School, now part of Berkhamsted School.
 She became the wife of Sir Winston Churchill.

-The Grand Junction, now the Grand Union Canal, was opened through Berkhamsted in 1798.
-Up until the Second World War the canal was a principal artery of the industrial revolution linking London with the West Midlands.
+The Grand Union Canal was opened through Berkhamsted in 1798.
 The 'Father of Inland Navigation', the Duke of Bridgewater, who inspired the canal system in England, had his home 'up on the hill' at Ashridge.

 Whipsnade Zoo and Woburn Wildlife Park & Abbey are a short drive to the north and, to the East, is the historic town of St Albans.

 Guest reviews Powered by TripAdvisor

 - 5 star